 “No,” the ambassador said, “not appropriate.”

-The footage was shot by Channel 4 as part of a documentary on Mr Johnson’s fitness for Prime Ministerial office.
+The footage was shot as part of a documentary by Channel 4, examining his fitness for the office of Prime Minister.

-The Foreign and Commonwealth Office declined a request for comment from The Independent.
+The Foreign and Commonwealth Office declined a request from The Independent for comment.

 Mark Farmaner, director of the Burma Campaign UK, told the Guardian: “It is stunning he would do this there.